 Backpacks with wheels

-I see a lot of travellers sporting the convertible backpack with wheels, particularly ladies, so I decided to try one out.
-These are aimed at travellers who don’t want to wear their bag on their back all the time but come with the flexibility to wear it with straps if you need to (Think: stairs).
-Unfortunately, it turns out I’m not a fan of this style of bag – I prefer to travel light and having the additional ‘baggage’ of a wheel system to carry was just too much…but, hey, that’s just me.
+I see a lot of travellers sporting convertible backpack with wheels, particularly ladies, so I decided to try one out.
+These trolley backpacks are aimed at travellers who don’t want to wear their bag on their back all the time but come with the flexibility to wear it with straps if you need to (think: stairs and sand).
+At first, I wasn’t a fan of this style of bag – I preferred to travel light and having the additional ‘baggage’ of a wheel system was too much.
+And then I went and ruptured my knee ACL ligament.
+That made me significantly reconsider my backpacking style.
+I’m now a major convert of backpacks with wheels.

-- If you’ve got a bad back or don’t want to carry the weight of a rucksack, having wheels is going to save you a lot of lumber pain.
+- If you’ve got a bad back or knee injury or don’t want to carry the weight of a rucksack, having wheels is going to save you a lot of strain and pain.

 - Better than a traditional suitcase as they’re often soft-sided and therefore more likely to squeeze under beds, fit in lockers and cram on buses.